abandrea/Cloud_project/project/README.md

 ```
 Here is where it's possible to include choosen file storage system, database service (if required), and any other necessary service.

-For what concerns database, it was used MariaDB, which is a community-developed fork of MySQL, and it is one of the most popular database servers in the world.
+For what concerns database, it was used MariaDB, which is a community-developed fork of MySQL.
 It is included in the Docker-Compose file as a service, and it is linked to the Nextcloud service.
 The MariaDB service is defined with the image mariadb, and it is configured with the environment variables MYSQL_ROOT_PASSWORD, MYSQL_PASSWORD, MYSQL_DATABASE, and MYSQL_USER.
 The volumes section is used to define the volume that will be used to store the database data.
 The restart section is used to define the restart policy for the service.
 The command section is used to define the command that will be used to start the service.
 The links section is used to define the link between the MariaDB service and the Nextcloud service.

 For what concerns Nextcloud, it is included in the Docker-Compose file as a service, and it is linked to the MariaDB service.
 The Nextcloud service is defined with the image nextcloud, and it is configured with the environment variables MYSQL_HOST, MYSQL_DATABASE, MYSQL_USER, and MYSQL_PASSWORD.
 The volumes section is used to define the volume that will be used to store the Nextcloud data.
 The restart section is used to define the restart policy for the service.
 The ports section is used to define the port that will be used to access the Nextcloud service.
 The links section is used to define the link between the Nextcloud service and the MariaDB service.

-### Deploy Services using Docker-Compose
+## Deploy Services using Docker-Compose

 After creating the Docker-Compose file, it is possible to deploy the services using Docker-Compose.
 To deploy the services, it is necessary to run the following command in the directory where the Docker-Compose file is located: